Tifarahani/Challange1-UOFT-Bootcamp-2022/README.md

    - AS the goal amount increased rate of succession increase and failure decreased (There was a direct relation between increase of goal amount and succsess rate) and in "Play" subcategory rate of cancellation is zero.

-3. limitations of the dataset, and recommandation  for additional tables or graphs -Limitations:The relational data model doesn't fit in with every domain
+3. limitations of the dataset, and recommandation  for additional tables or graphs
+- Limitations:The relational data model doesn't fit in with every domain
--Recommendation: We could also use quartes,central tendency for plays and "Histogram"chart to check the outliers and validate out database.
+- Recommendation: We could also use quartes,central tendency for plays and "Histogram"chart to check the outliers and validate out database.